VA loans: No mortgage insurance required

 Using that same $200,000 loan example, the upfront MIP would be $3,500, which is added to the loan amount for you.
 The annual MIP fee add approximately $142 to each of your monthly mortgage payments.

-FHA borrowers can consider refinancing away from the FHA once they’ve established 10 percent equity in their home.
+FHA borrowers can consider once they’ve established 10 percent equity in their home.
 In many U.S. cities, this is already possible given that home values have climbed more than ten percent in the last few years.

 USDA mortgage insurance

-The USDA Rural Development program is the other government-backed loan option offering 100 percent financing.
+The is the other government-backed loan option offering 100 percent financing.
 This unique loan option can be used to purchase or refinance properties in qualified rural areas.

 Like FHA loans, USDA loans feature both an upfront and an annual mortgage insurance charge.
 The upfront fee of 1.0 percent is added to the loan balance.
 The annual MIP fee is currently 0.35 percent.